To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products used.

 Remember that the fumes from rubbing alcohol may cause health complications to humans and pets who live inside.

-Keep the alcohol tightly sealed and stored in a location that is far away from the living areas as possible.
+Keep the alcohol tightly sealed and stored in a location far away from the living areas.

 Final Thoughts – Denatured alcohol or isopropyl alcohol to clean wood?